 It makes sense for social posts, presentation copy, ad text, short campaign blurbs, image captions, and quick copy inside Canva designs.
 If your team already creates visual assets in Canva, having a writing assistant inside the same workspace is convenient.

-But Canva Magic Write is not the tool I would choose for serious long-form articles, SEO strategy, or editorial publishing.
+But Canva Magic Write is not the right tool for serious long-form articles, SEO strategy, or editorial publishing.
 It is a helper for design-adjacent content, not a full writing system.
+That is not a flaw; it is just the wrong job for the tool.

 Best for: Captions, design copy, social graphics, presentations, and campaign assets.